 The Clash – Sandinista – 1980

-This album is an eclectic mix of all different styles, from hip hop to new wave to reggae to dub.
+This album is an eclectic mix of all different styles, from hip-hop to new wave to reggae to dub.
 It has everything, and amazingly is a triple album, something that is quite ambitious for most music acts, let alone a punk band.
-The Clash were at their very best during this period both musically and stylistically and this album catches this fact in a big way.
+The Clash was at their very best during this period both musically and stylistically and this album catches this fact in a big way.

 Key tracks – Hitsville UK, Lose This Skin, The Magnificent Seven.